Legal Separation

 If you wish to legally separate, seek the reliable guidance of our legal team at the Law Offices of R. Morgan Holland, L.C.
 Our Santa Maria divorce lawyer can provide you with the careful and meticulous legal services you need to ensure your rights and interests are protected.
 We will handle all the legal paperwork required while also keeping you informed regarding the progress of your separation proceedings.
 As our client, you can leave the worrying to us so you can focus on the next chapter of your life.

-San Luis Obispo Divorce Attorney with 30+ Years' Experience
+Experienced San Luis Obispo Divorce Attorney at Your Service

 Since 1988, our founding lawyer has provided high-quality legal representation to thousands of clients.
 We are aware that the decision to legally separate can be just as difficult and emotionally draining as choosing to divorce.
 This is why we strive to make the process as easy and less overwhelming as possible by offering our clients the compassion and confidentiality they seek during this stressful time.